Authentication

 Two-Factor Authentication/auth/two-factor/*Security-critical account settings

-Most day-to-day operations -- listing numbers, reading messages, checking billing status -- work with API keys.
-Session-only restrictions apply exclusively to account security operations.
+Day-to-day read operations -- listing numbers, reading messages, and checking billing status -- work with API keys.
+API-key creation/revocation and number management require a browser session.

 Security Best Practices